Skip to main content

 }

 As you can see, the structure of the component is very simple.
-The Component base class requires it to have certain things:
+The Component base class requires certain things:

-• A constructor where at least one of the arguments will be the main object components.
-This components object will be available as a public property of the class.
+• A constructor where the only parameter is the object Components.
+This Components object will be available as a public property of the class automatically.
+Also, you need to add the component to the Components instance in the constructor.

 • An enabled property that indicates whether the component is active or not.